wombleton/gitlaw-nz/acts/R/Radiocommunications Act 1989.md

     (3) A failure to comply with this clause does not invalidate regulations that incorporate material by reference.

-##### 6 Acts and Regulations Publication Act 1989 not applicable to material incorporated by reference
+##### 6 Application of Legislation Act 2012 to material incorporated by reference

-*   The [Acts and Regulations Publication Act 1989][444] does not apply to material incorporated by reference in regulations or to an amendment to, or replacement of, that material.
+*   (1) [Part 2][445] of the Legislation Act 2012 does not apply to material incorporated by reference in regulations or to an amendment to, or replacement of, that material.

+    (2) [Subpart 1][446] of Part 3 of the Legislation Act 2012 applies to regulations that incorporate material by reference.

+    (3) However, nothing in [section 41][447] of the Legislation Act 2012 requires material that is incorporated by reference in regulations to be presented to the House of Representatives.

+    Schedule 8 clause 6: replaced, on 5 August 2013, by [section 77(3)][448] of the Legislation Act 2012 (2012 No 119).

 ##### 7 Application of Regulations (Disallowance) Act 1989 to material incorporated by reference

-*   (1) Nothing in [section 4][445] of the Regulations (Disallowance) Act 1989 requires material that is incorporated by reference in regulations to be laid before the House of Representatives.

-    (2) The [Regulations (Disallowance) Act 1989][446], apart from the modification to the application of [section 4][445] of that Act made by subclause (1), applies to regulations that incorporate material by reference.
+*   \[Repealed\]

+    Schedule 8 clause 7: repealed, on 5 August 2013, by [section 77(3)][448] of the Legislation Act 2012 (2012 No 119).

 ##### 8 Application of Standards Act 1988 not affected

-*   [Clauses 1 to 7][447] do not affect the application of [sections 22 to 25][448] of the Standards Act 1988\.
+*   [Clauses 1 to 7][449] do not affect the application of [sections 22 to 25][450] of the Standards Act 1988\.

 ---